-These animals live in complete fear every single day of their lives.
+These animals live in complete fear.
 Can you imagine living in fear every single day and not having any choice how to escape it?
-They are always in pain.
+That is what these animals on factory farms go through.
 I want no part of that and I have control of it, by not choosing to consume anything that is a part of it.
 That includes bedding, pillows, clothing, decor, car interiors, shoes, cosmetics and of course, food.
 Ironic that it is considered “upscale” or “luxury” when the means to obtain it is pure torture.
 It is now very hard for me even to look at leather or down comforters, because I know what happened before it ended up in the store.
 I’ll stop there.

 My best piece of advice is if you truly want to know the truth, and truly see animals as beings that deserve compassion and companionship, then don’t ask me the questions, just watch the movie “Earthlings”.
 It is free on Youtube.
 It cut me to the core, ripped my heart out, but it also opened my eyes to what I am now thankful I’ve seen.
 If you are not vegan and are reading this, it may really bother you, as it did me, but I can assure you…your discomfort reading this is far less painful than what the animals suffer.